The City strives to educate the public on what to do in an emergency and assist with emergency preparedness issues.

 Phone Alerts: The City uses an automated phone alert system through the County to alert residents of emergencies.
 Residents who might be affected by an emergency will receive a call with information about the nature and location of the event, and instructions about what they can do to protect themselves.

 - Natural Disasters - floods, earthquakes, fires, severe weather, landslides, etc.

 - Urban Emergencies - House or building fires, harmful or poisonous gas leaks, dangerous Police activity

 - Medical - First aid and medical resources, creating an emergency plans

 - Communication -Maps, shelter locations, phone numbers and contacts

 - Oregon City Flood Information

-- Oregon City Hazard Mitigation Plan (webpage) or simply read the plan
+- Oregon City Hazard Mitigation Plan (webpage)

 - Clackamas County Emergency Information